jamii/imp/diary.md

 // 162ms to sort A and B + 20ms to join
 ```

-If I vary the size of the tables I can see that the hashing wins on small tables and sorting wins on large tables.
+If I vary the size of the tables the hashing wins on small tables and sorting wins on large tables.
 That's because my naive use of the HashMap is jumping all over memory for each lookup and on large tables that starts to cause expensive cache misses.
 There is a [ton](http://dl.acm.org/citation.cfm?id=2732227) [of](http://dl.acm.org/citation.cfm?id=2619232) [research](https://github.com/frankmcsherry/blog/blob/master/posts/2015-08-15.md) on the tradeoffs between sorting and hashing and much more sophisticated implementions exist for each.

 For my purposes, the main concern is ease of implementation.
 I can't use [std::slice::sort](https://doc.rust-lang.org/std/primitive.slice.html#method.sort) because my tables won't be simple Vecs and I can't use [std::collection::HashMap](https://doc.rust-lang.org/std/collections/struct.HashMap.html) because it requires the size of keys to be known at compile time.
 I'm going to have to roll my own.
 [Radix sort](https://en.wikipedia.org/wiki/Radix_sort) to the rescue!